3rd Division (South Vietnam): Easter Offensive

-On 2 May I Corps commander General Lãm was summoned to Saigon for a meeting with President Nguyễn Văn Thiệu.
-He was relieved of command of I Corps and replaced by Lieutenant General Trưởng, commander of IV Corps and former commander of the 1st Division.
+On 2 May I Corps commander Lãm was summoned to Saigon for a meeting with President Nguyễn Văn Thiệu.
+He was relieved of command of I Corps and replaced by Lieutenant Trưởng, commander of IV Corps and former commander of the 1st Division.
 Trưởng's mission was to defend Huế, minimize further losses, and retake captured territory.
 Giai, who was to be made the scapegoat for the collapse, was placed under arrest on 5 May and tried for "desertion in the face of the enemy", and sentenced to five years in prison.

 The 3rd Division at this time consisted of only its headquarters and the remnants of the 2nd and 57th Regiments.
 The Marine Brigades had returned to the operational control of the Marine Division which was now fully deployed in the defense of Huế.
-General Trưởng resisted calls for the Division to be reconstituted as the 27th Division as the 3rd Division was perceived to be bad luck and the division now commanded by Brigadier General Nguyen Duy Hinh was reconstituted at Phu Bai Combat Base and the 56th Regiment reformed and then on 16 June the Division was sent south to the Hoa Cam Training Center in Da Nang for further retraining.
+Trưởng resisted calls for the Division to be reconstituted as the 27th Division as the 3rd Division was perceived to be bad luck and the division now commanded by Brigadier General Nguyen Duy Hinh was reconstituted at Phu Bai Combat Base and the 56th Regiment reformed and then on 16 June the Division was sent south to the Hoa Cam Training Center in Da Nang for further retraining.

 In September the Division was given the mission of engaging the PAVN 711th Division in the Quế Sơn Valley and recapturing Tiên Phước in Quảng Tín Province which it successfully achieved.

-General Trưởng writing in 1980 rejected much of the criticism of the Division's performance during the Easter Offensive and in particular that it consisted mostly of deserters, pardoned military criminals and other undesirable elements cast off by other units.
+Trưởng writing in 1980 rejected much of the criticism of the Division's performance during the Easter Offensive and in particular that it consisted mostly of deserters, pardoned military criminals and other undesirable elements cast off by other units.
 Trưởng asserted that the Division was overburdened, being asked to defend a large area against a massive PAVN assault and that no other single ARVN division could have performed better.
 Trưởng credited the Division for holding the line at Đông Hà for almost a month against overwhelming PAVN forces, gaining enough time to permit the deployment of general reserve forces to decisive battle areas.
-Trưởng largely blamed the Corps' commander General Lãm and his staff for failing to provide adequate guidance and support to the Division.
+Trưởng largely blamed the Corps' commander Lãm and his staff for failing to provide adequate guidance and support to the Division.